nuxeo/nuxeo-helm-chart/README.md

 When a pull request is merged to master:

 - The [patch version](nuxeo/Chart.yaml#L4) of the chart is automatically incremented.
-- The chart is released to the Platform CI's [ChartMuseum](https://chartmuseum.platform.dev.nuxeo.com/).
+- The chart is released to the Nuxeo's [ChartMuseum](https://packages.nuxeo.com/repository/helm-releases-public/).
 - A GitHub [tag](https://github.com/nuxeo/nuxeo-helm-chart/tags) is created.

 See the [Jenkinsfile](./Jenkinsfile) for more details.